-With 2,318 career points and records for most points in a game, most goals in a match, and most tries for an NRL club, Hazem El Masri is best known as one of the greatest point scorers the NRL has ever seen.
+With 2,318 career points, until recently held records for most points in a game, most goals in a match, and most tries for an NRL club, Hazem El Masri is best known as one of the greatest point scorers the NRL has ever seen.

 His career began in 1996 when the Bulldogs spotted El Masri playing for Belmore Boys High School and invited him to trials.
 He debuted with the dogs that year, and by 1998 he was a regular member of the squad.